SYNTHESIS NOTE

 Explores whether memorization in language model reasoning can be localized to specific token sources and which sources dominate error patterns during long generations.

-Note · 2026-02-23 · sourced from Memory
+Synthesis note · 2026-02-23 · sourced from Memory

 STIM (Source-aware Token-level Identification of Memorization) argues that memorization in long CoT generations must be identified at the token level, not the sequence level.
 A single faulty token — produced by memorization rather than reasoning — can trigger cascading errors through subsequent steps.
 Existing metrics report a single score for the entire sequence, missing where and why individual tokens go wrong.